Can organisations be referenced as authors?

 – Offer activities to check progress and understanding

-In this third and final lesson about including authors when referencing academic sources, we focus next on the concept of including organisations as authors instead of individual researchers.
-After completing this short course, students may wish to unlock and complete our activities to check their progress and understanding.
+In this third and final chapter about including authors when referencing academic sources, we focus next on the concept of including organisations as authors instead of individual researchers.
+After completing this short reader, students may wish to unlock and complete our activities to check their progress and understanding.

 When is it acceptable to reference organisations?